-22. Motions
+28.27.
+Motions

-- (1) Motions shall be phrased in a clear and concise manner so as to express an opinion or achieve a result. - (2) No motion shall be debated unless it is seconded. - (3) After a motion has been seconded it shall be deemed to be in the hands of Council but the mover may, with the permission of the seconder, withdraw the motion at any time before the decision or amendment. - (4) When a question is under consideration, no motion shall be received unless it is a(n): - (a) Subsidiary Motion (related to the main motion) - (i) to postpone indefinitely; - (ii) to amend; - (iii) to refer to a committee; - (iv) to postpone to a future meeting; - (v) to close debate and take the vote immediately; or - (vi) to lay on the table (set aside temporarily for consideration later in the same meeting) - (b) Privileged Motions (related to matters of immediate importance) - (i) to raise a question of privilege (dealing with the welfare of the assembly or the individual); - (ii) to recess (take a short break) or - (iii) to adjourn. - (c) Incidental Motions (related to matters of procedure) - (i) to raise a point of order; or - (ii) to suspend the rules. - (5) Any Council member may require the motion under discussion to be read at any time during debate, but not so as to interrupt a Council member while speaking. - (6) The presiding member may make a motion, second a motion or debate a motion while presiding.
+- (1) Motions shall be phrased in a clear and concise manner so as to express an opinion or achieve a result. - (2) No motion shall be debated unless it is seconded. - (3) After a motion has been seconded it shall be deemed to be in the hands of Council but the mover may, with the permission of the seconder, withdraw the motion at any time before the decision or amendment. - (4) When a question is under consideration, no motion shall be received unless it is a(n): - a) Subsidiary Motion (related to the main motion) - (i) to postpone indefinitely; - (ii) to amend; - (iii) to refer to a committee; - (iv) to postpone to a future meeting; - (v) to close debate and take the vote immediately; or

+- (vi) to lay on the table (set aside temporarily for consideration later in the same meeting) - b) Privileged Motions (related to matters of immediate importance) - (i) to raise a question of privilege (dealing with the welfare of the assembly or the individual); - (ii) to recess (take a short break) or - (iii) to adjourn. - c) Incidental Motion

+(related to matters of procedure)

+- (i) to raise a point of order - (ii) to suspend the rules - (A) requires 2/3rds vote of members present to suspend, and - (B) must not be inconsistent with or in contravention of any statutory requirement. - (5) Any Council member may require the motion under discussion to be read at any time during debate, but not so as to interrupt a Council member while speaking. - (6) The presiding member may make a motion, second a motion or debate a motion while presiding.

-23. Reconsideration
+29.28.
+Reconsideration

-- (1) The Mayor may, at any time within 30 days after its adoption, require Council to reconsider and vote again on a matter that was the subject of a vote, provided the matter has not had the approval of the electors, the assent of the electors or already been reconsidered under this section. - (2) Notwithstanding subsection (1) and section 29, a Council member may, at the next council meeting, - (a) move to reconsider a matter on which a vote, other than to postpone indefinitely, has been taken; or - (b) move to reconsider an adopted bylaw after an interval of at least 24 hours following its adoption. - (3) A Council member who voted affirmatively for a motion adopted by Council may at any time move to rescind that motion. - (4) Council must not discuss the main matter referred to in subsection (2) unless a motion to reconsider that matter is adopted in the affirmative. - (5) A vote to reconsider must not be reconsidered. - (6) Council may only reconsider a matter that has not: - (a) had the approval or assent of the electors and been adopted; - (b) already been reconsidered under this section; or - (c) been acted on by an officer, employee, or agent of the City. - (7) On a reconsideration under this section, the Council - (a) Must deal with the matter as soon as convenient; and - (b) On that reconsideration, has the same authority it had in its original consideration of the matter, subject to the same conditions that applied to the original consideration. - (8) If the original decision was the adoption of a bylaw or resolution and that decision is rejected on reconsideration, the bylaw or resolution is of no effect and is deemed to be repealed. - (9) A bylaw, resolution or proceeding that is reaffirmed under subsection (2) or (8) is valid and had the same effect as it had before reconsideration.
+- (1) The Mayor may, at any time within 30 days after its adoption, require Council to reconsider and vote again on a matter that was the subject of a vote, provided the matter has not had the approval of the electors, the assent of the electors or already been reconsidered under this section. - (2) NotwithstandingDespite subsection(1) and section355, a Council member may, at the next council meeting, - a) move to reconsider a matter on which a vote, other than to postpone indefinitely, has been taken; or - b) move to reconsider an adopted bylaw after an interval of at least 24 hours following its adoption. - (3) A Council member who voted affirmatively for a motion adopted by Council may at any time move to rescind that motion. - (4) Council must not discuss the main matter referred to in subsection (2) unless a motion to reconsider that matter is adopted in the affirmative.

+- (5) A vote to reconsider must not be reconsidered. - (6) Council may only reconsider a matter that has not: - a) had the approval or assent of the electors and been adopted; - b) already been reconsidered under this section; or - c) been acted on by an officer, employee, or agent of the City. - (7) On a reconsideration under this section, the Council - a) Must deal with the matter as soon as convenient; and - b) On that reconsideration, has the same authority it had in its original consideration of the matter, subject to the same conditions that applied to the original consideration. - (8) If the original decision was the adoption of a bylaw or resolution and that decision is rejected on reconsideration, the bylaw or resolution is of no effect and is deemed to be repealed. - (9) A bylaw, resolution or proceeding that is reaffirmed under subsection (2) or (8) is valid and had the same effect as it had before reconsideration.

-24. Notice of Motion
+30.29.
+Notice of Motion